jina-ai/clip-as-service/docs/user-guides/client.md

 ## Encoding

 `clip_client` provides {func}`~clip_client.client.Client.encode` function that allows you to send sentences, images to the server in a streaming and sync/async manner.
-Encoding here means getting the fixed-length vector representation of a sentence or image.
+Encoding here means getting the fixed-length vector representation of a text or image.

 {func}`~clip_client.client.Client.encode` supports two basic input types: